VictoriousWealth/tradestream/authentication-service/README.md

 * Add unit and integration tests for token validation logic.
 * Add metrics for login success/failure tracking.
 * Rotate keys securely via KMS or secrets manager.
+* Add monitoring system or something alogn the lines of that

 ---